 Stalking is engaging in a course of conduct directed at a specific person that would cause a reasonable person to: (1) fear for his or her safety or the safety of others; or (2) suffer substantial emotional distress.

 Acts of stalking include but are not limited to: electronic or telephone harassment, being followed, receiving unwanted gifts, and other similar forms of intrusive behavior.

 Course of conduct means two or more acts, including, but not limited to, acts in which the stalker directly, indirectly, or through third parties, by any action, method, device, or means follows, monitors, observes, surveils, threatens, or communicates to or about, a person, or interferes with a person’s property.

 Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling.

 Reasonable person means a reasonable person under similar circumstances and with similar identities to the victim.

-Unwelcomed or unwanted attention can also be cause for concern, but may not always reach the level of stalking.
+Unwelcomed or unwanted attention can also be cause for concern.
 This may include, but is not limited to, repetitive communication and/or behaviors that can make an individual feel confomfortable to some degree.
 These types of behaviors are still cause for concern and will be handled as such.

 Sexual exploitation occurs when a student takes non-consensual or abusive sexual advantage of another for his/her own advantage or benefit, or to the benefit or advantage of anyone other than the one being exploited, and the behavior does not otherwise constitute one of the other sexual misconduct offenses.